gracetalks/Employee-Tracker/README.md

 ## Deployed Application
-Below is a link to a walkthrough video of the deployed application:
+Here is a link to the walkthrough video of the Employee Tracker deployed application:
-<a href="https://notetakerapp-01.herokuapp.com/">Create Your Note!</a>
+<a href=<iframe src="https://drive.google.com/file/d/13HIEVBU6oEWJ37ZmKxACx2vCrMCZoEG9/preview" width="640" height="480"></iframe>>Employee Tracker</a>